se24ncsu/ChefGPT/README.md

   ```
   npm install
   ```
-- setup for backend
+- setup for functions
-  open terminal and navigate to the **backend** folder and execute the following:
+  open terminal and navigate to the **functions** folder and deploy the functions to your firebase
   ```
-  npm install
+  firebase login
+  firebase deploy
   ```

   ## Execution Steps

-1.  start backend server using:
+1.  start frontend server using:
     ```
-    npx nodemon
-    ```
-2.  start frontend server using:
-    ```
     npm start
     ```
-3. Automatically a browser window is opened which shows frontend.
+2. Automatically a browser window is opened which shows frontend.
-4.  run `npm test` for running the tests [Dependencies: Jest, Chai, Supertest]
+3.  run `npm test` for running the tests [Dependencies: Jest, Chai, Supertest]

 ## Release Made in this cycle <br>
-1. Major release 3.1 - Major release to add search by recipe, user registration, user login and bookmarks.
+1. Major release 3.1 - Major release to search recipes using NLP AI instead of database stored recipes.
-2. Hotfix Release 3.1.2 - Minor version release to add test case for login
+2. Major Release 3.2 - Major release to replace login database with firebase auth<br>
-3. Major Release 3.2 - Major release- Included test cases addition, user registration, minor bug fixes and documentation updates<br>
 [Read our detailed release notes](https://github.com/pnprathima/Recipe_Recommender/releases) <br>
 <br>